abdihashii/practice-note-remix-app/apps/server/Auth.md

 # Authentication System Documentation

+> **Security Notice**: This documentation describes general authentication flows and publicly known best practices.
+No sensitive information, secrets, or implementation-specific vulnerabilities are exposed here.
+All examples use placeholder values.

 ## Overview

 The authentication system uses JWT (JSON Web Tokens) with a refresh token rotation strategy for secure session management.
 All sensitive operations are protected by CSRF tokens.